 157 See Goetz Aug.
-2020 Dec, at 35, \P 63 ("Rent burden is a significant issue across all 59 community districts").
+2020 Dec, at 35, ¶ 63 ("Rent burden is a significant issue across all 59 community districts....").
 Defendant admits that there is a citywide affordable housing crisis.
-[P56.1DR, \P 135.]
+[P56.1DR, ¶ 135.]
 Deputy Mayor Been points to rent burden in explaining that, "The City's housing crisis has effects on a rent-burdened household that extend far beyond their ability to pay monthly rent.
 In general, the larger the share of one's income spent on housing, the less money is left over to spend on food, healthcare, childcare, education and enrichment, and other critical expenses.
 Housing cost-burdened households may also have difficulty making rent or mortgage payments on time, which may lead to overcharges and other financial penalties and, at the extreme, eviction or foreclosure.
-Burdened households insiders, it would correspondingly take New Yorkers who are outsiders and increase their fear that an affordable apartment would not be available to them when they needed it.
+Burdened households an affordable apartment would not be available to them when they needed it.
 Indeed, under defendant's theory, a multi-lottery applicant would have his or her fears reduced when applying as an insider but augmented when applying as an outsider.
 Forever ratcheting the fears of various New Yorkers (or even the same New Yorker) up and down is very different from the stated goal.

 Defendant's intriguing and callous rejoinder is buried in a footnote that reflects still further backtracking.
-The assertion splashed across it papers that the policy addresses fear of non-imminent displacement-from-neighborhood that any New Yorker may feel has a caveat: it is only "the fear of displacement from a particular project seeking approval that the City is seeking to address."158 Documenting the extent to which the policy advances that goal of reducing fears within what is now a subset of a particular project seeking approval," then defendant's claim that the policy broadly reduces one subtype of fear of displacement - the fear of non-imminent displacement from neighborhood, fear that is supposedly widespread throughout the city (independent of a particular lottery project) - is overstated.
+The assertion splashed across it papers that the policy addresses fear of non-imminent displacement-from-neighborhood that any New Yorker may feel has a caveat: it is only "the fear of displacement from a particular project seeking approval that the City is seeking to address."
+Documenting the extent to which the policy advances that goal of reducing fears within what is now a subset of which defendant provides no evidence.
+Moreover, if the policy is tied only to "a particular project seeking approval," then defendant's claim that the policy broadly reduces one subtype of fear of displacement - the fear of non-imminent displacement from neighborhood, fear that is supposedly widespread throughout the city (independent of a particular lottery project) - is overstated.